salmaanrashiq/JobberChemicalForm/Readme.md

 # Chemical Tracker - Jobber

 This is an addition to the jobber work-order page that allows a client to input their chemical usage.
+This project was inspired by users asking for this feature in online reviews.

+Total time: 8 hours

 ## Features
 This demo page prompts the user to store their chemical and then renders the result for them.